There are now 3 possible online modes for units:

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled

 - Details for undergraduate courses

-- Level 3 core unit in the Human Geography and Planning major sequence
+- Level 3 core unit in the Environmental Geography and Planning major sequence

 - Indicative assessments in this unit are as follows: (1) essay; (2) group work project; and (3) site planning project (individual).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - lecture/ practical studio: 3 hours per week